FRex/frex.github.io/python-top-code-speed.md

 ## Conclusion

 This is a very niche but interesting issue.
-Usually it's not a performance problem, except in a very specific case where there are many lines of code at the top level that do a lot of work.
+Usually it's not a performance problem, except in a very specific case where there are many lines of code at the top-level that do a lot of work.

-For example I first ran into this when processing a multi million line text file, line by line, splitting them with `.split()` then doing various operations on parts, putting some statistics into a dict, etc.
+For example I first ran into this when processing a multimillion line text file, line by line, splitting them with `.split()` then doing various operations on parts, putting some statistics into a dict, etc.

 All this really added up and when I moved all the code into a single main function the runtime went down by